wagnerluis1982/monrun/README.md

 3. If file size is equals, is not a guarantee that the file is really modified, so monrun checks for difference calculating it checksum via md5.

+And more, it's possible to raise the command if any of the files passed is modified.

 To do
 =====

-- Add a `-t` switch to pass time between checks (currently the time is hardcoded in 1 second).
+- Add a switch to pass time between checks (currently the time is hardcoded in 1 second).
+- Add -h|--help